evolvingstuff/vdw2/content/posts/rickets-risk-reduced-by-mre-than-11-ng-of-vitamin-d-meta-analysis.md

 ---

-#### VitaminDWiki – &lt;a href=&quot;/posts/vitamin-d-loading-dose-was-as-effective-as-daily-dosing-rickets-in-this-case-rct-to-stop-rickets&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets&quot;&gt;Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021|30 ng of Vitamin D needed to stop rickets&lt;/a&gt;
+#### VitaminDWiki – &lt;a href=&quot;/posts/vitamin-d-loading-dose-was-as-effective-as-daily-dosing-rickets-in-this-case-rct&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D loading dose was as effective as daily dosing (rickets in this case) – RCT July 2021&quot;&gt;30 ng of Vitamin D needed to stop rickets&lt;/a&gt;

 ---